 How could such light tremors cause any damage?

-“I now understand that these Richter scales do not apply here.” – construction engineer
+“I now understand that these Richter scales don't apply here.” – construction engineer

 Earthquakes as a result of gas extraction occur just below the surface of the earth.
 A shallow “gas quake” of 2 on the Richter scale has a lot more impact than a natural earthquake of the same magnitude 20 to 100 km deep.

-Experts agree that the Richter scale does not do the situation in Groningen justice and only serves to trivialize the case.
+Experts agree that the Richter scale doesn't do the situation in Groningen justice and only serves to trivialize the case.

 Fracking also is related to these shallow quakes.